TheThingsArchive/node-app-sdk/README.md

 An [example](src/example.js) is included and can be run directly in the browser via [Tonic](https://tonicdev.com/npm/ttn).

 > **NOTE:** By default Tonic uses the stable version.
-To use this refactor version use:
+For this refactor version use:
 >
 > ```js
 > var ttn = require('ttn@2.0.0-1');